ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Incoming CoAP requests that are not authorized with respect to any access token that is associated with the client MUST be rejected by the resource server with 4.01 response.
-The response MAY include AS Request Creation Hints as described in Section 5.1.1 of {{I-D.ietf-ace-oauth-authz}}.
+The response SHOULD include AS Request Creation Hints as described in Section 5.1.1 of {{I-D.ietf-ace-oauth-authz}}.

 The resource server MUST only accept an incoming CoAP request as